 Over the last decade I have increasingly concentrated on writing books and am a regular contributor to the Fine Books & Collections magazine and website.

 I am also, arguably, a half-decent snooker player and play every Wednesday at Raging Ball, St Albans' premier snooker hall.
-I write about snooker (and sheds/microarchitecture) in a regular column for The Idler magazine.
+I write about sheds/microarchitecture in a regular column for The Idler magazine for which I also wrote about snooker for several years.

 I am married with three children and now live in St Albans in Hertfordshire.